JCash/PastelRiders/README.md

 Even though this entry was never finished in time for the jam, I continued to develop it since I still had a few ideas I wanted to try out, and eventually it will become a finished game.

+* Play

+Control the blue car with WASD

+* Structure

+Here is roughly what the scripts do (subject to change)

+level.script - controls the logic of the ingame session. player.script - controls the player (both user, and ai)

+autonomous*.lua - different versions of how to calculate the ai for the vehicles waypoints.lua - helper functions to calculate path related queries trainer.lua - logic to help modifying the waypoints before trying to generate a good race line util.lua - some helper functions constants.lua - the commonly reused constants

+DEBUG KEYS:
+0 - Toggle zoom
+1 - Togle video recording
+Space - Toggle pause

 * Links